 Our cultural traditions are interesting to us – exactly because they refer to something that feels close to us from narratives, stories and photographs passed on by our grandparents – the emotions they ignite are valuable and must be used to further heighten the depth of our experience.Yiorgos Magginis

 Decorated breads were traditionally used to celebrate rituals in the cycle of life (weddings, engagements, passings etc) and to mark the change of seasons (summer, harvest).
-Endowed with a magical / religious potential these breads were decorated with symbols inspired by daily life and nature, visualizing a desire or wish by the person who created or requested the bread.
-Traditional symbols:Snakes, flowers, leaves, pine cones, grapes, pomegranates, birds, lizards, hedgehogs, mice, scorpions, butterflies, knots, worry beads, wheels etc.
+Endowed with a magical / religious potential these breads were decorated with symbols inspired by daily life and nature, visualising a desire or wish by the person who created or requested the bread.
+Traditional symbols: snakes, flowers, leaves, pine cones, grapes, pomegranates, birds, lizards, hedgehogs, mice, scorpions, butterflies, knots, worry beads, wheels etc.

+Maria Varela works with codes, languages and skills that are often rooted in traditional cultures and linked to female domestic labor.
 In her new work she refers back to rituals and symbols that belong to the tradition of female craft-making and decorated breads aiming to update their vocabulary and mode of production but also to experience the ritualistic patterns of their production process.

 Using bread as a starting point, both as a basic food right but also endowed with symbolic potentialities, Varela re-packages the production process forming a hybrid meta-form, where producer and consumer, online and offline, interface and face-to-face, present and past, individual experience and collective labor, symbols and matter intersect.

 Varela created a database of symbols, where wishes / requests / orders were archived; she has also created an algorithm which selects the wishes to be materialised which in turn will be matched with the coded symbols that relate to each wish; the coded wishes were produced by Varela over seven days at TAVROS and were broadcasted live via a web performance.